scottwrobinson/camo/README.md

 });

 lassie.save().then(function(l) {
-	console.log(l.id);
+	console.log(l._id);
 });
 ```

 Once a document is saved, it will automatically be assigned a unique identifier by the backend database.
-This ID can be accessed by either `.id` or `._id`.
+This ID can be accessed by the `._id` property.

 If you specified a default value (or function) for a schema variable, that value will be assigned on creation of the object.